elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 ---

-### Explain the function of the ArrayBuffer object in JavaScript?
+### Can you explain the function of the ArrayBuffer object in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>